treehousekingcomic/custom_commands_docs/docs/README.md

 `Syntax` \*\*edit command owner \<command_name> \<new_owner>

-**Note :** By changing owner to someone else you will loose ability to edit/delete the command.
+**Note:** By changing owner to someone else you will loose ability to edit/delete the command.

 # Making command interactive
 Introducing variables. variables can help making command interactive with dynamic content that updates automatically.